mlr-org/mcboost/README.md

   }
 ```

-We can now run Multi-Accuracy boosting by instantiating the object and calling the `multicalibrate` method.
+We can now run Multi-Accuracy Boosting by instantiating the object and calling the `multicalibrate` method.
-Note, that typically, we would use multi-calibration on a smaller validation set!
+Note, that typically, we would use Multi-Calibration on a smaller validation set!

 ```r
   mc = MCBoost$new(init_predictor = init_predictor)